tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 ### Why?

-Immediately after defining the continuity axiom, Kolmogorov gives a proof that it implies our strengthened axiom 5 for infinite unions.
+Immediately after defining the continuity axiom, Kolmogorov gives a proof that it implies our strengthened axiom 5 for countable unions.
 As they are logically equivalent, the question left to ask is why choose one or the other.

 To me, the answer seems obvious.
 Strengthening axiom 5 seems like a more simple, elegant solution to the type of monster we looked at.
 As we saw, it also allows us to deduce the powerful theorem of continuity of measures of probability.